Vital Records Online

 required documents

-What Documents Are Required to Order State of Arizona Death Certificates?
+What Documents Are Required to Order State of Arizona Death Certificate?

 Individuals seeking a death certificate in Arizona must provide valid identification and be authorized to make the request.
 Applicants must submit a completed request form and a valid ID from the primary ID list, such as a state-issued driver's license or a U.S. passport.
 Your application must be notarized if you do not have a government-issued photo ID.